The Commissioner is committed to supporting active citizenship as part of his aim to build stronger more united communities.

 Neighbourhood Watch remains the biggest local Watch scheme.
 It is an independent organisation which is supported by the police and other partners.
 There are a huge number of schemes operating in all of our cities, towns and villages at a very local level.

-West Mercia Police: Specials, volunteers and cadets.
+West Mercia Police: Specials, Volunteers, Cadets and Independent Advisory Groups.

 The police force offers a number of ways to help and engage with local communities.